 So, you’ve been asked to give a speech.
 Though exciting, the idea of writing and delivering a speech may be daunting.
 Sure, you could hire someone to help you develop and practice, but not everyone has this luxury, especially if you work for a small nonprofit or are part of a small team.

 Here are some tips for writing and preparing an engaging speech, even if you haven’t had much experience doing either:

 Hopefully, you’ve been given ample amounts of time before you’re expected to speak.
 Regardless, whether it’s four months, four weeks or four days (hopefully not!), start the process now.
 Speeches take time to develop, write and PRACTICE.
-Don’t wait until the last minute; preparation is key to a successful and engaging speech.
+Don’t wait until the last minute.
+Preparation is key to developing a successful and engaging speech.

 If you’ve been asked to speak at an event, ask lots of questions up front.
 Some of these should include:

 - What do the event hosts or planners want you to talk about?
 Knowing this will help guide your speech if you start to get off track as you’re writing (and you will).

 - Who is the audience?
 Of course, this will depend on your industry or expertise, but it could range from educators to community leaders.
 You may be speaking to several different audiences with different expectations, life experiences and perspectives all at the same time.
 You need to find a way to relate to your audiences and talk about things that are interesting to them.

 - What is the agenda?
 You’ll want to find out who is speaking before and after you, if there are several speakers.
 If you are doing a keynote, who is introducing you and at what point in the event are you speaking?
 How long are you expected to speak?
 If you know the other speakers, ask them what they will be talking about ahead of time, especially if you work in the same circles.
 You don’t want half your speech already covered by another speaker.